 Sir Andy, Wimbledon, metal hip, football: Everything you always wanted to know about Andy Murray (but never had time to find out) – updated after Paris Masters 2023

-The former world No 1 has hired Ivan Lendl as his coach for a third time as he looks to rediscover former glories.
+The former world No 1 continues to battle at the highest level despite a metal hip.
 Here is everything you need to know about the Scot

 Who is Andy Murray?

 Andy Murray is a professional tennis player from Scotland.
 He has won three Grand Slam titles, including two Wimbledon victories, two Olympic gold medals, the Davis Cup and been ranked world No 1.

 Yes.
 Murray continues to play, despite being hindered by the fact that he has a metal hip from his well-documented hip operation in 2019, surgery that saved his career.
 The Scot is 9-10 for the year in 2023, with his best results being a third round appearance at the Australian Open in 2023, a loss in the Doha final, and three Challenger titles.
 He says he will continue to play on for as long as he believes he can compete at the highest level.

 After struggling towards the end of the 2023 season, failing to serve out a match against Alex de Minaur in Paris twice over, and smashing a racquet five times, Murray admitted to some anger and frustration, and that he was not currently enjoying his tennis at all.

 He said: “Rather than when I’m on the court competing and it just being about, ‘Let’s try to get the win over the guy in front of you,’ I’m spending a lot of time focusing on myself, how I’m feeling, how my shots are and I’m just getting extremely frustrated with that.
 It’s not a great place to be on the court.”